jeremenichelli/jeremenichelli.github.io/_posts/2016-04-25-object-literal-extensions-es2015.md

 ## Computed property names

-You can also generate a property name using any valid expression inside square brackets.
+You can also generate a property name using any valid JavaScript expression inside square brackets.

 ```js
 // ES2015